JELaVallee/ampd_up_flutter_amplify_graphql/README.md

 <!-- This section to be in 01-todo-scaffolding -->
 ## 1. Setting The Stage: The Bare-bones ToDo App
 1. Overview of the Boring ToDo Flutter App
-1. Demo the Boring ToDo Flutter App
+2. Demo the Boring ToDo Flutter App
+3. Next Step: checkout the branch `02-amplify-init`
+4.

 <!-- This section to be in 02-amplify-init -->
 ## 2. Configure: Initialize Amplify